clarkgrubb/home/data-tools/doc/csv-to-tsv.1.md

-% CSV_TO_TSV.PY(1)
+% CSV-TO-TSV(1)
 % Clark Grubb
 % February 16, 2013

 # NAME

-csv_to_tsv.py - convert CSV to TSV
+csv-to-tsv - convert CSV to TSV

 # SYNOPSIS

-csv_to_tsv.py OPTIONS
+csv-to-tsv OPTIONS

 # DESCRIPTION

 Read a CSV file from standard input and write the corresponding TSV file to standard output.

-In the TSV format fields are delimited by tabs and records are terminated by an end-of-line marker.  `csv_to_tsv.py` uses newline as the end-of-line marker.
+In the TSV format fields are delimited by tabs and records are terminated by an end-of-line marker.  `csv-to-tsv` uses newline as the end-of-line marker.

-There is no mechanism for quoting tabs or newlines, and by default `csv_to_tsv.py` will fail if they occur in the fields of the CSV file.
+There is no mechanism for quoting tabs or newlines, and by default `csv-to-tsv` will fail if they occur in the fields of the CSV file.

 # OPTIONS